wolfricoz/ageverifier/docs/commands/Config.md

 **Permissions:**
 - You'll need the `Manage Server` permission to use this command.
 - Only the bot developer can view the configuration of other guilds.

 ---

-### `cache`

-**Usage:** `/config cache <ctx>`

-> This is a developer-only command used for internal purposes, specifically for caching message history from a channel.
-It is not intended for regular server administrators.

-                        -- RMR LEGACY COMMAND, ONE TIME USE --

-**Permissions:**
-- This command can only be used by the bot's owner.

----